sydneysegal/final/README.md

 3. **_Los Angeles had 143 Pertussis cases in 2014, only 1 of which died_**
 4. Sort "County" column from A-->Z to return to original file set-up
 5. Add a title to Column F: "DEATH RATE"
-6. Formula: =$D$2/$B$2 (divide deaths by cases)
+6. In cell F2, write the formula =$D$2/$B$2 (divides the number of deaths by the number of cases)
 7. Double click square in the bottom of the cell to copy the formula down the length of the column
-8. Format as %
-9. Sort Z-->A
+8. Convert the decimals to percentages by clicking "format as %" in the Google Sheets tool bar
+9. To find the highest death rate, sort column F from Z-->A by clicking on the down arrow at the top of the column
 10. **_Placer County had the highest infant death rate of 33.33% in 2014 (1 in 3 cases died); only 4 counties had any deaths (1 each)_**

 ### Which California county had the highest rate of Pertussis cases in 2014?
 How does this county compare to the one found in part 1 of the question above?
 1. Use pertusisRates2010_2015.csv in Google Sheets
 2. Sort the "Rate 2014" column from Z-->A by hovering over the column letter (K) and clicking the down arrow that appears
 3. **_Sonoma County had the highest rate of Pertussis cases in 2014 (142.18 per 100,000 people); although Los Angeles had the most infant Pertussis cases in 2014, the county only had 20.25 cases per 100,000 people in 2014_**

-### How did the total number of students with vaccine exemptions change over time, from 2000 to 2015?
-Personal belief exemptions?
-1. Use StudentData.csv in Google Sheets
-2.

 ### Between the 2000 and 2015 school years, were more California kindergartners exempt from vaccinations in public or private schools?
 What percentage of kindergartners in each school type were exempt based on beliefs vs. medical reasons?
 1. Use StudentData.csv in Google Sheets